GedMullen/2017-2018/java.md

 <br>16 .
 Use Object Serialisation to store the state of the objects in the application so that changes are persistent between application executions.
 <br>17 .
 Implement an InvalidInputException and throw the exception when the user enters a string where a number is expected.
 Your application should handle the exception gracefully.
 <br>18 .
 Create an Interface called Discountable with an abstract method called getPercentage().
 Implement the interface in Timber.java.
-When a quote is recorded check if the House selected is an instance of Discountable and display a message to the user informing them that a discount is available and the percentage of the discount.
+When a quote is recorded check if the House selected is an instance of Discountable and assign the discount to the quote.
+Display the discount when the "list customers" menu is selected.
 <br>19 .
-Create a JUnit test for user login.
+Create a JUnit test for the following:
-<br>20 .
-Create a JUnit test for menu option - b) List All Customers
+<li>User login.
-<br>21 .
-Create a JUnit test for menu option - f) Record a Quote
+<li>Check houses have been populated.

--->
+<li>Record a Quote

 # Week 11

 <br>1 .
 [KitBuildIt Class Diagram](https://drive.google.com/file/d/0B-CFaefA1v4RVU9OYnVUejk3c1U/view?usp=sharing)